WELLINGWANG/WELLINGWANG.github.io/_posts/2020-08-20-excel-data-notes.markdown

 ---
 layout: post
-title:  "Notes of Mastering Data Analysis in Excel loading..."
+title:  "Notes of Data Analysis loading..."
 date:   2020-08-20 14:56:29 +0800
 categories: Excel notes; Data notes
 ---

 ## Mastering Data Analysis in Excel by Duke

+**You can find this wonderful course on Coursera [here](https://www.coursera.org/learn/analytics-excel/home).**

 ### 1.Introduction to this Course